White woman with phone headset smiling at desk in office building

 Social and professional connections

 Work-study also offers ways to get involved and get connected.
 “It’s another way to make connections on campus, start making friends, and get to know adults who can look out for you,” Vasconcelos says.
 Professionally, it also boosts your résumé.
 “Employers want students who have work experiences,” Towns says.
 “Work-study provides opportunities to get that experience in a space that still accommodates for being a student first.”
-If you’re concerned about a job interfering with your classes, research shows that students who work part-time perform slightly better academically.
+If you’re concerned about a job interfering with your classes, students who work part-time often perform slightly better academically.
 And again, work-study is meant to fit to your schedule, so talk to a supervisor if it becomes a problem.

 FAFSA advantages